bookwyrm/html-component-vocabulary/README.md

 ### Concepts

-Components (usually) don't have any inherent size - they expand to fit their container (card, article, table) or simply to fit their content (button, link).
+**Components** (usually) don't have any inherent size - most (e.g. card, article, table) expand to fit their **Layout** while others (e.g. button, link) fit their content.

-A Widget is like a component but is only meaningful with some kind of behavior or (more-than-hover) interactivity.
+A **Widget** is like a component but is only meaningful with some kind of behavior or (more-than-hover) interactivity.
 While Components are static, widgets expand and collapse and hide and show content.
 It is extremely uncommon to have a widget without supporting JavaScript.

 A component could have a defined size when used in some cases: